(Artifical Intelligence) Digitale Demenz

 Oldenburger Computer Museum

-Culture partner
+Culture partner:

 WDR 3

-Media partners
+Media partner:

 ARTE Creative